mkvlrn/arch-devcontainer/readme.md

 - docker
 - a linux-like shell (git-bash is good enough on windows)
-- an ssh key ready to be used for git operations
+- an ssh key for git operations ([how to create one](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))
+  - if your key isn't `~/.ssh/id_ed25519`, update the path in `.devcontainer/devcontainer.json`
 - one of:
   1. [devpod](https://devpod.sh/) - better than vscode's devcontainer extension, more flexible, works with any editor/ide
   2. vscode's devcontainer extension